Chocolate Cheesecake

 - Place the cheesecake back in the fridge for 30 minutes for the ganache to firm up.

 - To serve cut the cheesecake into slices using a sharp, thin, non-serrated knife (do not use a table knife).
+Be sure to slice all the way through the Oreo crust.

 Notes

-- A springform pan is required for this recipe.
+- Springform Pan: A springform pan is required for this recipe.
 Unfortunately, it becomes impossible to remove a cheesecake from a round cake pan.
-This recipe has too much batter for an 8-inch springform pan.Â
+This recipe has too much batter for an 8-inch (20-cm) springform pan.

-- I use 70% dark chocolate for this recipe.
+- Chocolate: I use 70% dark chocolate for this recipe.
 60% is ok too.
-I wouldn't use anything stronger than 80% dark chocolate or else the cheesecake will be too bitter.
-For the chocolate ganache on top, feel free to use semi-sweet chocolate or 50% dark chocolate.Â
+I wouldn’t use anything stronger than 80% dark chocolate or else the cheesecake will be too bitter.
+For the chocolate ganache on top, feel free to use semi-sweet chocolate or 50% dark chocolate.

-- Use full-fat, brick-style cream cheese.Â
+- Cream Cheese: Use full-fat, brick-style cream cheese.
+I always use Philadelphia.

-- The cream cheese, sour cream and eggs should be room temperature before getting started.
-Take them out of the fridge about 30 minutes prior to making the crust.Â
+- Room Temperature Ingredients: The cream cheese, sour cream and eggs should be room temperature before getting started.
+Take them out of the fridge about 30 minutes prior to making the crust.

-- Store leftovers covered in the fridge for up to 5 days.
+- Storage: Store leftovers covered in the fridge for up to 5 days.
 Cheesecake can be wrapped tightly in plastic wrap, then aluminum foil and frozen for up to 2 months.
-Thaw in the fridge.Â
+If freezing, I recommend freezing without the ganache topping.
+Thaw in the fridge.

-- Nutrition information is an estimate only and based on 1 slice (without berries or chocolate shavings) assuming the cheesecake is cut into 14 equal pieces.Â
+- Nutrition: Nutrition information is an estimate only and based on 1 slice assuming the cheesecake is cut into 14 equal pieces and all the ganache topping is used.

 Do you need a rack in the roasting pan?